SterlingButters/DashFinance/README.markdown

 https://dashfinance-test.herokuapp.com

 TODO List:
+- Activity Monitoring: Plaid API; Figure out how to implement template into Dash App

 - Store Data; `dcc.Store( )` prevents loading of all subsequent components
 - AuthLogin; doesnt make sense to do until storage is implemented